Skip to footer content

 The code above reads an existing PDF file from the server and returns it to the browser.
 The File() method accepts a byte array and a content type, instructing the browser's document viewer to render the content inline.
 This approach works across all modern browsers on both desktop and mobile devices, providing a consistent experience for all users.

 You can include external assets, such as CSS for your specific theme or JavaScript for charts, directly in the HTML string.
-The rendering engine supports modern web standards including CSS3, JavaScript ES6+, and web fonts.
+The rendering engine supports modern web standards including CSS3, JavaScript ES6+, and web fonts, so the generated PDF looks exactly as the browser would render the same HTML page.

 using IronPdf;